 Enrollment in the Prep Course for Non-Legal Professionals is reserved for candidates who have been or who will be extended an offer of admission to join an LLM Program.
 When applying to the Prep Course, the Admissions Committee uses your application materials to consider your candidacy for both the Prep Course and the LLM Program.

-For more information on what we’re looking for in non-legal professionals in the LLM program, see our blog post here.
+You can get an LLM without a law degree – for more information on what we’re looking for in non-legal professionals in the LLM program, see our blog post here.

 Course Format and Application Timing

 When taken as a standalone option before beginning the LLM program the prep course runs over two months, in the evening, through live video conference.

 We accept new applications for the Prep Course 2-3 times per year.
 Upcoming intakes are as follows: